Course Reserves Policy

-- A minimum of two (2) business days processing time is required to make new reserve items available to students.
-Additional processing time may be required at the beginning and end of semester and before finals.
-Materials that must be searched, recalled and/or ordered, require additional processing time.
+Once a request is received, a minimum of two (2) business days processing time is required to make new reserve items available to students.
+Additional processing time may be required at the beginning of semesters.
+Materials that must be ordered also require additional processing time.

-- The library will accept photocopies and scan them for electronic reserves.
+After completing the above process, the Mercer University Libraries may accept from faculty, certain types of photocopies and scan them for electronic reserves.
 All reserve photocopies must be submitted by the course instructor.
 The library cannot photocopy articles for placement on reserve.
+The photocopies must:

 Copyright Information